BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ## Goals
 The main goal of this HDL are:
 - enable libraries of subcircuits, through concepts supporting direct (without modification) reuse of subcircuit blocks, even in projects with different requirements
-- automate simple calculations, like resistor sizing
+- automate straightforward calculations, like resistor sizing
-- automate passive parts selections, like choosing resistors given a spec
+- automate passive parts selections, like choosing resistors from a parts table
-- automate simple correctness checks, including voltage limits, current limits, and logic level compatibility
+- automate common correctness checks, including voltage limits, current limits, and logic level compatibility

 These capabilities will be shown throughout this tutorial.